dhellmann/pymotw-3/source/socketserver/index.rst

 ============

-There are five different server classes defined in :mod:`SocketServer`.  :class:`BaseServer` defines the API, and is not intended to be instantiated and used directly. :class:`TCPServer` uses TCP/IP sockets to communicate. :class:`UDPServer` uses datagram sockets. :class:`UnixStreamServer` and :class:`UnixDatagramServer` use
+There are five different server classes defined in :mod:`socketserver`.  :class:`BaseServer` defines the API, and is not intended to be instantiated and used directly. :class:`TCPServer` uses TCP/IP sockets to communicate. :class:`UDPServer` uses datagram sockets. :class:`UnixStreamServer` and :class:`UnixDatagramServer` use